Learn To Fly Fish Program

 Eating

-• We strongly encourage a group dinners Thursday and Saturday nights.
+• We strongly encourage a group dinners for the evening following your guided days.
 Getting to know your fellow students and everyone on the trip is part of the experience.
 We will discuss this over email and in the pre-outing zoom call.
 Options could include making a taco salad at camp or a group visit to Lee Vining to eat there.

 • In Lee Vining options are available at Woah Nellie Deli (in the Mobil Gas Mart), right at the junction of Hwys.120 and 395, should you end up camping in the area and would rather not cook your own dinners.
 For a gas station mart, this is remarkably good food.
 The deli is open 7am - 9pm.